ianrenton/ianrenton.com/www/cv/index.md

 Feb&nbsp;2014 &mdash; Present
 </td><td>
 <b>Principal Software engineer at (Current Employer)</b><br/>
-Lead engineer for £1M+ of software effort on a major £15M+ ”game-changer” programme for the company.
+Lead engineer for £1M+ of software effort on a major £15M+ "game-changer" project for the company.
 Produced customer-focused technical documentation at the bid stage to help secure the work.
-The project is currently at the architectural design stage, and I expect to be leading a team of 8+ engineers to during the implementation phase from September 2015.
+The project is currently at the design stage, and I expect to be leading a team of 8+ engineers during the implementation phase from December 2015.
 </td></tr><tr><td>

 Oct&nbsp;2009 &mdash; Feb&nbsp;2014